chiselverify/jUvm/README.md

 ## Issues

  * We cannot mix Scala 3 and Chisel (Scala 2)
+   - It is possible according to Scala 3 documentation, but macros/compiler plugin might give us troubles
  * We can use Chisel types, but we cannot compute with them, or assign new values